Egesiapres/dataVisualization-app/README.md

 ### Aesthetic

-- **Palette:** I've decided to follow your website palette, trying to achieve a paper like effect (Zed's website inspiration);
 - **Emojis:** they're a current trend, they're able to give an appealing aesthetic and a kind of a flat and very clean design at the same time

 <!-- # React + Vite